sthrm91/ClassProjects/README.md

 =============

-A repository for all my Master's coursework project
+A repository for some of my Master's coursework project

 Bitcoin_mining - akka actor based project to mine bitcoins of specific pattern.
 A brute force algorithm parallelized using actor model